Sunak’s Covid messages may reveal plot to oust Boris, allies claim

 “The funding offer will cease to be available to you if you knowingly seek to frustrate or undermine, either through your own actions or the actions of others, the government’s position in relation to the inquiry unless there is a clear and irreconcilable conflict of interest on a particular point at issue,” it said.

+The Cabinet Office’s recent referral of Mr Johnson to police for suspected Covid rule breaches referral promoted a furious former PM to sack his team of government-appointed lawyers and ask for a new team at Peters & Peters law firm.

-They added that funding would “only remain available” if he complied with conditions such as sending the Cabinet Office “any witness statement or exhibit which you intend to provide to the inquiry so that it can be security checked by appropriate officials”.
+The Cabinet Office has agreed to keep paying for the legal support, which is needed for the MPs’ privileges committee investigation.
+But the department warned that funding would “only remain available” if he complied with conditions such as sending the Cabinet Office material for the Covid inquiry for checks by officials.

 But former culture secretary Nadine Dorries, a staunch ally of Mr Johnson, said it was “not a good look for the government”, saying the messages should not be “restricted by government”.